oxford-arc/arc-software-guide/docs/source/apps/arc_gromacs.rst

 **Introduction**

-Gromacs is a versatile package for molecular dynamics simulations, which solves the Newtonian equations of motion for systems with hundreds to millions of particles.
-Gromacs has been primarily designed for biochemical molecules (such as proteins, lipids and nucleic acids) but has also been used for research on non-biological systems, e.g. polymers.
+GROMACS is a versatile package for molecular dynamics simulations, which solves the Newtonian equations of motion for systems with hundreds to millions of particles.
+GROMACS has been primarily designed for biochemical molecules (such as proteins, lipids and nucleic acids) but has also been used for research on non-biological systems, e.g. polymers.
 This is a CPU only build, containing both MPI and threadMPI builds.

 CPU Version::